west-code-development/West/Doc/manual.rst

    * - **Default**
      - False
    * - **Description**
      - If (True), then preconditioning is used.
-Used only when wbse_calculation is "D" or "d".
+Used only when wbse_calculation = "D" or "d".
 Should be set to True in most cases.

 .. data:: l_pre_shift